-Data were collected from dyads of 57 managers and subordinates.
+Data was collected from dyads of 57 managers and subordinates.
 The respondents, totaling 114, belonged to a diverse set of industries located in Goa and Daman.
-The respondents were predominately male (75%) with an average age of 40.2 years and an average work experience of 15.2 years, holding their current position for 5.5 years on an average.
+The respondents were predominately male (75%) with an average age of 40.2 years, and an average work experience of 15.2 years, holding their current position for 5.5 years on an average.
 The questionnaires were distributed in separate sets assuring participants of complete confidentiality.
-One of the authors personally distributed the questionnaires in the various organizations.
-The author was based in Goa and had traveled to Daman for a week.
-She made attempts to personally collect as many responses as possible.
-Those who could not give their responses personally were asked to mail them directly to the author.
-A total of approximately 100 sets of questionnaires were distributed.
-The response rate was approximately 67% for subordinates' rating of TL of their leader and 65% for the leaders' ratings on EQ of self and OCB of subordinates.
-A total of 59% response sets were received.
-Finally, 57% of the response sets were found to be useable.